 - Feeling forced to use your chest muscles to help you breathe

 - A bluish tinge to your face, mouth, or lips

 Manage Asthma Online

-Now you can manage asthma online using K Health.
+Now you can manage your symptoms online using K Health.

 Get care in three easy steps: